 Lufthansa's Miles & More program enabled family pooling for award miles in 2018 for up to two adults and five children.
 Once award miles are pooled, either adult can redeem miles for award travel from the combined family account.

-“Any adult Miles & More member resident in Belgium, Germany, Austria, Switzerland, Luxembourg, the Netherlands, France, Italy, Denmark, Ireland, Greece, Portugal, Spain, Finland, Sweden, Estonia, Latvia, Lithuania, Malta, Poland, Slovakia, Slovenia, Czech Republic, Hungary, Cyprus, Bulgaria, Romania or Croatia may open a Mileage Pool.”
+“A mileage pool can be opened by any Miles & More member of legal age residing in Belgium, Germany, Austria, Switzerland, Liechtenstein, Luxembourg, the Netherlands, France, Italy, Denmark, Ireland, Greece, Portugal, Spain, Finland, Sweden, Estonia, Latvia, Lithuania, Malta, Poland, Slovakia, Slovenia, Czech Republic, Hungary, Cyprus, Bulgaria, Romania or Croatia.”

 Malaysia Airlines Enrich

-As a Malaysia Airlines Enrich member, you can create an Enrich Points Pool (warning: PDF) for free.
-Pools can consist of nine members — one sponsoring beneficiary and up to eight contributors or “nominees”.
+As a Malaysia Airlines Enrich member, you can create an Enrich Points Pool for free.
+Pools can consist of nine members — one sponsoring beneficiary and up to eight contributors or “nominees” who are family members.
 Only beneficiaries are allowed to redeem the pooled Enrich points.
 Each Enrich member can belong to one pool at a time.
-If you decide to replace a nominee, you can replace two a year.
+If you decide to replace a nominee, you can replace two a calendar year.
 However, each time you replace a nominee, it will cost 2,000 points.

 Pools are valid for five years, but there is a caveat: Enrich points will still expire three years after they were earned.
 Additionally, after points are contributed to the pool, they cannot be reclaimed by the contributor.
 Thus, once you contribute Enrich points to the pool, they are stuck there until redeemed by the sponsor.